LewNic1/project-1/README.md

 - Your next goal is to integrate Google Maps:
     - Follow the tutorial at [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/tutorial)
         + Note that you would normally need to sign up for an API key, but we've provided one (See `index.html` line 18)
-        + Note also that the instructions given there involve creating an `initMap` callback function.
-We don't need one of those: you can put the code inside of their `initMap` function directly into your `$(document).ready` callback.
-    - Please center your map on your city:
+    - We centered our map on your GA's Campus:
-        - Austin:  `{lat: 30.2682, lng: -97.74295}`
-        - San Francisco: `{lat: 37.78, lng: -122.44}`
+        - General Assembly San Francisco: `{lat: 37.78, lng: -122.44}`

         > NOTE: The proper implementation will entail writing your code for Google Maps integration in `app.js` only.
 There is no need to alter `index.html` as some resources may recommend.

 #### Part 4.
 Add pins to your map
-Once you've got the map to show up, your next goal is to drop a single pin on your city.
-This is a sanity check.
+Once you got the map to show up, our next goal was to drop a single pin on a restuarant.
-- Next, can you add only the first earthquake to the map?
-- Can you add pins for *all* the earthquakes to the map?
-- Finally, can you replace the pin with the `earthquake.png` icon?
+- Finally, can you replace the pin with the `watchueatin.png` icon?

-#### Bonus:
-Extend your template:
-- Calculate how long ago the quake occurred and add it to the page.
-E.g. "28 hours ago".
-Currently, the time that the API returns is in Unix time (seconds since 1/1/1970).
-That's a nice format for computers, but not a nice format for humans.
-- Parse the title to only include the location, E.g. Instead of "M 4.2 - 1km ESE of Fontana, California", it should just say "Fontana, California."
-- Create a visual indicator of the magnitude of a quake.
-For instance, maybe a 4.0 is indicated by a "yellow" dot, a 5.0 by an "orange" dot, and anything larger is "red".
-- Create a button that allows us to switch the map from having a 'weekly' view to a 'monthly' view of all quakes.
-Hint: look through the USGS website to see available endpoints.